-Rams won’t say who will start at quarterback against Seahawks in playoff game Saturday
+Jared Goff?
+John Wolford?
+Rams won’t say who will start at QB against Seahawks in wild-card game

 And it’s that mobility that the Seahawks said was the only real difference they saw in the Rams’ offense they played against two weeks ago and the one against Arizona.

-“He was a little quicker to take off maybe and use his legs to make a couple 1st downs,’’ Carroll said.
-“He did a nice job on third down, had good third-down numbers for the day (the Rams were 6-15) and he ran for a couple of them himself.
+“He was a little quicker to take off maybe and use his legs to make a couple first downs,” Carroll said.
+“He did a nice job on third down, had good third-down numbers for the day (the Rams were 6 of 15), and he ran for a couple of them himself.
 A little different, but the plays were basically the same and the style of play, and it’s 16, 17 games now.
 They’re going to do the same stuff that they’ve got to do.
-But he was impressive.’’
+But he was impressive.”

-Middle linebacker Bobby Wagner said if Wolford plays he thinks the Rams will throw in more designed quarterback runs.
+Middle linebacker Bobby Wagner said if Wolford plays he thinks the Rams would throw in more designed quarterback runs.

-“I think that would be the big difference,’’ Wagner said.
-“It’s still the same offense, still making the same reads, still looking for the same guys.’’
+“I think that would be the big difference,” Wagner said.
+“It’s still the same offense, still making the same reads, still looking for the same guys.”

-It’s an offense the Seahawks have had more success shutting down this year than any during McVay’s four-year tenure as head coach, holding the Rams to 32 points in two games — Los Angeles had scored 28 or more in each of the previous five games against Seattle before this season.
+It’s an offense the Seahawks have had more success shutting down this season than any during McVay’s four-year tenure as coach, holding the Rams to 32 points in two games.
+Los Angeles had scored 28 or more in each of the previous five games against Seattle before this season.

-That includes holding the Rams to only three field goals and just 4.5 yards per play in the game on Dec.
+That includes holding the Rams to three field goals and just 4.5 yards per play Dec.
 27.

-But Seattle hasn’t been the only team to have more success defensively against the Rams this year than in the past — Los Angeles scored 372 points on the season, 22nd in the NFL, a far cry from the 527 of the Super Bowl year of 2018 that also earned Goff his big contract.
+But Seattle hasn’t been the only team to have more success defensively against the Rams this year.
+Los Angeles scored 372 points in the regular season, 22nd in the NFL.
+That’s a far cry from the 527 of the Super Bowl year of 2018 that earned Goff his big contract.

-But as Wagner noted, the Rams will have “more playmakers’’ for this game, specifically leading rusher Cam Akers, a rookie second-round pick who sat out two weeks ago with a sprained ankle but returned against Arizona.
+But as Wagner noted, the Rams will have “more playmakers” for this game, specifically leading rusher Cam Akers, a rookie who sat out two weeks ago because of a sprained ankle.
+He returned against Arizona.

-“He’s the guy that makes their offense go,’’ defensive coordinator Ken Norton Jr. said Tuesday
+“He’s the guy that makes their offense go,” defensive coordinator Ken Norton Jr. said Tuesday.

 As for who will hand it to him, McVay insists that for now, that’s a wait-and-see proposition.